AsaoluElijah/privacy-holder/README.md

 # privacy-holder

-Hidden Privacy String with *
+Hide some sensitive data with the character "*"

 ## How to use ?